Russia's war on Ukraine latest news: Power, heat still in short supply | Headlines

 GRAIN SUMMIT * Ukrainian President Volodymyr Zelenskiy hosted a summit in Kyiv with allied nations on Saturday to launch a plan to export $150 million worth of grain to countries most vulnerable to famine and drought.

 OIL * Zelenskiy said on Saturday the price for Russian seaborne oil should be capped at between $30 and $40 per barrel, lower than the level that Group of Seven nations have proposed.
-(Compiled by Kim Coghill and Frances Kerry)
+(Compiled by Kim Coghill, Frances Kerry and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)